 The highlight of the theatre year has once again rolled around.
 The much-anticipated Llandudno show set sail for Neverland as the Peter Pan Pantomime was officially launched for the festive season.

 Audiences were flown to a magical land to experience the childhood classic of Peter Pan be brought to life on stage.
-Featuring the well-known characters from the iconic J M Barrie novel and of course a panto wouldn’t be a panto without the addition of a Dame and a fully sequined and comical Mermaid – what more could you want ever want or need from a pantomime?
+Featuring the well-known characters from the iconic J M Barrie novel and of course a panto wouldn’t be a panto without the addition of a Dame and a fully sequined and comical Mermaid – what more could you want or need from a pantomime?

 This year’s Christmas show featured Coronation Street star Ryan Thomas, who swapped the cobbles and his strong Mancunian accent to don his best hook and Pirate costume to take on this year’s baddie Captain Hook, who is determined to hunt down Peter Pan and his gang of Lost Boys.

 The 32-year-old, who made his pantomime debut last year as Prince Charming in Cinderella played the perfect role of the bad guy.
 Not only did he encourage audience members both young and old to get involved in the classic pantomime routine of ‘Oh not he isn’t!’ but he added comical humour to the role of Hook and it was great to see him portray his own version of the character with plenty of references to his old haunts of Weatherfield.

 There’s so much fun to be had at the 2017 Llandudno Pantomime…